Inflation set to hit all-time high as energy bills soared in April

 “The main driver of inflation and what brings it down is the very big, real income shock which is coming from outside forces and, particularly, energy prices and global goods prices,” Mr Bailey said.

-Samuel Tombs, the chief UK economist at Pantheon Macroeconomics which forecasted from a consensus of analysts that inflation will hit 9.1%, said that food inflation may have eased in April compared to the year before.
+Samuel Tombs, the chief UK economist at Pantheon Macroeconomics, said that food inflation may have eased in April compared to the year before.

 In April 2021, restaurants were closed, so supermarkets took advantage over Easter as people wanted to celebrate.
 This year that was not a factor.